mares0-dev/privacy/tieddy/privacy.md

 **Children**

-The Application is not intended for children under 13 years of age, or such higher age as required by applicable law.
-The Service Provider does not knowingly solicit data from children or market the Application to them.

-Where parental or guardian consent is required under applicable law, the Application is not intended for use without that consent.
-The Service Provider does not knowingly collect personally identifiable information from children under 13 years of age in violation of applicable law.
-In the event the Service Provider discovers that a child has provided personal information, the Service Provider will immediately delete this from their servers.
-If you are a parent or guardian and you are aware that your child has provided the Service Provider with personal information, please contact the Service Provider (support.tieddy@gmail.com) so that they will be able to take the necessary actions.
+The Application is not intended for users under 18 years of age.
+The Service Provider does not knowingly collect or solicit personal data from anyone under 18.
+If the Service Provider discovers that a person under 18 has provided personal information, it will immediately be deleted from our servers.
+If you are a parent or guardian and become aware that your child has provided personal data, please contact us at support.tieddy@gmail.com so that we can take prompt necessary action.

 **Security**